davidramiro/Marlin-Ai3M/README.md

 ## Why use this?

-While the i3 Mega is a great printer for its price and produces fantastic results in stock, there are some issues that are easily addressed:
+While the i3 Mega is a great printer for its price and produces fantastic results in stock, there are some improvements and additional features that this firmware provides:

 - Many people have issues getting the Ultrabase leveled perfectly, using Manual Mesh Bed Leveling the printer generates a mesh of the flatness of the bed and compensates for it on the Z-axis for perfect prints without having to level with the screws.
 - Much more efficient bed heating by using PID control.
 This uses less power and holds the temperature at a steady level.
 Highly recommended for printing ABS.